cloudmesh-community/case/README.md

 ---

 ![](images/warning.png){width=20px} At this time the description of how to identify a reference point for scaling is not yet complete.
-THis can be completed in one of two ways.
+This can be completed in one of two ways.

-1. Keep the scad files as tehy are, but make sure that a concrete description be added which feature can be used for scaling and how.
+1. Keep the SCAD files as they are, but make sure that a concrete description be added which feature can be used for scaling and how.

 2. add a 1x1 cm or 1x1 inch square to the design which serves as